Cambridge engineer who helped put man on the moon recognised with blue plaque

 “Following his work, fuel cells have started to be used in some of these applications, especially in North America, China, Japan and South Korea.
 With the onset of climate change, he foresaw that fuel cells could contribute to a reduction in the output of carbon dioxide.”

-The 41st plaque will be installed at 83 High Street, Little Shelford near Cambridge, where Tom once lived.
+The 41st plaque will be installed on the High Street, Little Shelford near Cambridge, where Tom once lived.

 Francis Thomas Bacon (known as Tom) was educated at Trinity College, Cambridge, taking the Mechanical Sciences Tripos in 1925.